VivienCabannes/time-monitoring/README.md

 $ activity
 ```
 This command opens the buffer file that records your current activity.
-It is useful to check make sure you have declared it correctly and eventually correct it.
+It is useful to check it to make sure you have declared it correctly and eventually correct it.

 - The `stats` command
 ```